Engee documentation

 Details

-The ratio of of the angular speed of the worm screw to the angular speed of the gear.
-The value must be greater than 1.
+Relationship the angular velocity of the worm screw is relative to the angular velocity of the gear.
+The value must be higher 1.

 Default value